jax-ml/jax/docs/401/ffi.md

 ## The deprecated `vmap_method` argument

-The approach above, where {func}`~jax.vmap` support comes from a HiJAX primitive's `batch` rule, is the recommended way to make a foreign function batchable.
+The approach above, where {func}`~jax.vmap` support comes from a hijax primitive's `batch` rule, is the recommended way to make a foreign function batchable.
 But you may encounter older code that instead passes a `vmap_method` string argument directly to {func}`~jax.ffi.ffi_call`.
-This argument is deprecated in favor of the HiJAX primitive approach; this section describes what it did.
+This argument is deprecated in favor of the hijax primitive approach; this section describes what it did.

 When `vmap_method` was specified, a bare {func}`~jax.ffi.ffi_call` could be mapped under {func}`~jax.vmap` without defining a custom primitive.
 For example, the batching behavior of our RMS normalization example used to be written like this: